 What do you know about the benefits of dried lemon?
-Dried lemon is added to tea as a well-known and proven home remedy for colds.
+Dried lemon is added to tea as a well-known and proven home solution for colds.
 During illness, but also as a preventive measure against it, vitamin C is exactly the vitamin that gives your immune system a boost.
 It acts as an antioxidant in the body and thus helps to minimize oxidative stress.
 This results in faster wound healing and prevents cancer as well as brain and heart diseases.
 In addition, vitamin C has an antibacterial and antiviral effect and thus additionally strengthens the body’s defense against infection.
-The lemon in tea not only provides a refreshing taste, but also an effective prevention against diseases.
-But beware.
-Ascorbic acid is sensitive to heat.
+The lemon in tea not only provides a refreshing taste, but also effective prevention against diseases.
+But beware, Ascorbic acid is sensitive to heat.
 Do not add the lemon to the water until it has cooled down to a comfortable drinking temperature.
-Otherwise too much vitamin C will be lost.
+Otherwise, too much vitamin C will be lost.

 Not only against illness, but also for beauty

-Dried lemon not only keep your immune system healthy but also your skin.
+Dried lemon not only keep your immune system healthy, but also your skin.
 Vitamin C is involved as a cofactor in various metabolic reactions.
 This is also the case with the synthesis of collagen.
 Collagen is the most important component of connective tissue and, if available, ensures healthy bones and tendons, healthy gums, and a clean complexion.
 Vitamin C is therefore twice as good for the skin.
 Once as an antioxidant in the defense against UV radiation and once in the acceleration of tissue regeneration during wound healing processes through the collagen.